vekatze/ens-mode/readme.md

-# ento : a notation for entities
+# sui : a notation for entities

-ento is a entity notation with the following characteristics:
+sui is a entity notation with the following characteristics:

 - no indentation-based syntax
 - no implicit conversion